Uniform Sobolev estimates for Schr\"odinger operators with scaling-critical potentials and applications: Introduction and main results

-Two applications of Theorem \ref{theorem_multiplier_1} will be established in this paper.
-At first we obtain the equivalence of Sobolev norms $\norm{(-\Delta)^{s/2}u}_{L^r}$ and $\norm{H^{s/2}u}_{L^r}$ for a suitable range of $(s,r)$.
-Secondly, we shall prove square function estimates for the Littlewood-Paley decomposition via the spectral multiplier (see Section \ref{section_multiplier}).
-These are known to play an important role in the study of nonlinear Schr\"odinger equations with potentials (see, {\it e.g.}, \cite{KMVZZ}).
+\begin{remark} Some applications of Theorem \ref{theorem_multiplier_1} will be also established (see Section \ref{section_multiplier}).
+At first we obtain the equivalence between Sobolev norms $\norm{(-\Delta)^{s/2}u}_{L^2}$ and $\norm{H^{s/2}u}_{L^2}$ for $0\le s<3/2$.
+Secondly, we shall prove square function estimates for the Littlewood-Paley decomposition via the spectral multiplier associated with $H$ .
+These are known to play an important role in the study of nonlinear Schr\"odinger equations with potentials (see, {\it e.g.}, \cite{KMVZZ}). \end{remark}

-If the Schr\"odinger semigroup $e^{-tH}$ satisfies the Gaussian estimate or some generalized Gaussian type estimates, then H\"ormander's multiplier theorem for $F(H)$ have been extensively studied (see \cite{COSY} and reference therein).
-Compared with such cases, the interest of Theorem \ref{theorem_multiplier_1} is that we obtain H\"ormander's multiplier theorem under a scaling-critical condition $V\in L^{n/2,\infty}_0$, while it is not known whether $H$ satisfies (generalized) Gaussian estimates or not for such a class of potentials, even if $H$ is assumed to be non-negative.
+\begin{remark} If the Schr\"odinger semigroup $e^{-tH}$ satisfies the Gaussian estimate or some generalized Gaussian type estimates, then H\"ormander's multiplier theorem for $F(H)$ have been extensively studied (see \cite{COSY} and reference therein).
+Compared with such cases, the interest of Theorem \ref{theorem_multiplier_1} is that we obtain H\"ormander's multiplier theorem under a scaling-critical condition $V\in L^{n/2,\infty}_0$, while it is not known for such a class of potentials whether $H$ satisfies (generalized) Gaussian estimates or not, even if $H$ is assumed to be non-negative. \end{remark}